GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/08.371-380/08.Whence-Came-the-Armies/docs.md

 ---
+title: |
-title: 378.
-Whence Came the Armies?
+    378. Whence Came the Armies? - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 378.
+Whence Came the Armies?.
+Whence came the armies of the sky,  John saw in vision bright?
+Whence came their crowns, their robes, their palms,  Too pure for mortal sight?
+    keywords:  |
-    keywords: Church Hymnal, Whence Came the Armies?, Whence came the armies of the sky,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Whence Came the Armies?, Whence came the armies of the sky.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 378. WHENCE CAME THE ARMIES?
+####  Church Hymnal 1941,

 ```txt
 1.